VALUES & POLICIES

-1. Proposed amendments to these Bylaws shall be submitted to the Chairperson in time for consideration by the Executive Committee and for written circulation to each member organization not less than twenty days prior to the date of the proposed adoption.
-An amendment shall be adopted only after discussion in a plenary meeting of the NGO Committee and upon the affirmative vote of two-thirds of designated representatives of regular and associate member organizations.
+- Proposed amendments to these By-Laws shall be submitted to the Chairperson in time for consideration by the Executive Committee and for written circulation to each member organization not less than twenty days prior to the date of the proposed adoption.
+An amendment shall be adopted only after discussion in a general meeting of the NGO Committee and upon the majority vote of the designated representatives of ECOSOC accredited organizations with regular membership status.

-3. The NGO Committee shall review the By-laws on a regular basis, at least every five years from date of adoption of revisions.
+- The NGO Committee shall review the By-Laws on a regular basis, at least every five years from date of adoption of revisions.

-ARTICLE XIII – Robert's Rules of Order, Newly Revised, shall prevail for any procedure not specified by these By-Laws.
+ARTICLE XIV – Robert's Rules of Order, Newly Revised, shall prevail for any procedure not specified by these By-Laws.

 In the event of the dissolution of the NGO Committee on the Status of Women, New York, the Executive Committee, after the payment of all liabilities has been made, shall make assignments and disbursements of the remaining assets to the Conference of Nongovernmental Organizations Foundation, Inc. or to an advocacy group for women and girls to be decided by the Executive Committee.